[node manager] Upgrade to libcloud 2.0

 The pending libcloud 2.0.0 release has all our work relating to Azure ARM (including cloud environments) merged.
 We should test to see if node manager works with libcloud 2.0.0 so we can depend the upstream packaged version instead of our own fork.

-#2 Updated by Tom Morris about 1 year ago
+#2 Updated by Tom Morris over 1 year ago

 Azure ARM support was introduced in libcloud 1.4 which was released at the end of November 2016.
 We should probably let it settle for a bit to make sure there are no issues with the release before contemplating updating.